benediktschmitt/emsm/docs/source/how_to/first_run.rst

 First run
 =========

-.. sidebar:: Core plugins

-   Please take also a look at the :ref:`core plugins <core_plugins>`.
-The documentation is not big, but contains everything you need to know.

 There are some common arguments and run types you should know:

 *  The **dry-run**.
 Only the service routines will be called: